Dehdasht: February 2025 protests

 In February 2025, Dehdasht experienced significant anti-government protests amidst widespread dissatisfaction with deteriorating economic conditions across Iran.
 Beginning on February 8, protests erupted in response to ongoing power shortages and sharp increases in food prices, coinciding with the anniversary of the 1979 Iranian Revolution.
 Demonstrators gathered in the city, chanting slogans such as "Death to the dictator" and "This year is the year of blood, Khamenei will be overthrown," expressing their grievances against the Supreme Leader and the Islamic Republic.
 Government-affiliated media attempted to downplay the unrest, framing it as tribal conflicts rather than a broader expression of economic discontent.
 However, videos shared on social media indicated that the protests were primarily focused on economic issues rather than ethnic tensions.
 In response to the demonstrations, authorities deployed special security forces to Dehdasht and arrested at least ten protesters, including women, throughout the course of the unrest.

 Authorities detaining at least six protesters, including two women, on February 12.
 Those arrested included Atefeh Tahernia, Jaber Foroughi, Kamran Bouzari, Amirhossein Jafari, and Pouria Barati.

 The protests in Dehdasht were part of a larger wave of demonstrations occurring in multiple cities across Iran, where citizens voiced similar frustrations over economic hardships and government policies.
 Reports indicated that protesters urged neighboring regions to join them in their calls for change, emphasizing that "silence in the face of oppression is betrayal."

+2026 Iran War

+On April 5, 2026, American forces launched strikes in the city in response to the downing of an American aircraft, resulting in the deaths of at least four people, with one wounded.